 The emotional and financial upheaval caused by the Covid pandemic and its aftermath, as well as the rising uncertainty caused by world events, have changed the way those entering and in retirement think about their post-work years.
 Those developments, and the challenges they present, also have changed the way financial advisors approach serving the retirement income planning needs of their clients.
 To assess those changes and to understand the strategies, services and products currently being employed to serve clients approaching and in retirement, WealthManagement.com and Informa Engage recently conducted an in-depth study of advisors on behalf of Allianz Life Insurance Company of North America (Allianz).

-This white paper will present the highlights of that research, discuss their implications, and offer suggestions regarding the ways in which advisors can meet the retirement income needs of clients in today's unsettled environment.
+This white paper will present the highlights of that research, discuss their implications, and offer suggestions regarding the ways in which advisors can

 SURVEY HIGHLIGHTS